skylight-hq/skylight.digital/_projects/ussf_web_portal.md

     software, on the other hand, is never really done.
 Therefore, it was important to introduce USSF to an agile process that involves continually iterating to improve on the initial MVP, even after launch.
-Additionally, because we had a mandate to reinvent the traditional portal, we implemented user-centered processes along the way &mdash; to show them how to build software
+Additionally, because we had a mandate to reinvent the traditional portal, we implemented user-centered processes along the way — to show them how to build software
     <em>with</em> not <em>for</em> users.
   </p>